DiligentGraphics/DiligentEngine/README.md

 # Build and Run Instructions

 Diligent Engine uses [CMake](https://cmake.org/) as a cross-platform build tool.
-To start using cmake, download the [latest release](https://cmake.org/download/) (3.15 or later is required).
+To start using cmake, download the [latest release](https://cmake.org/download/) (3.16 or later is required).
 Another build prerequisite is [Python interpreter](https://www.python.org/downloads/) (3.0 or later is required).
 If after following the instuctions below you have build/run issues, please take a look at [troubleshooting](Troubleshooting.md).

 <a name="build_and_run_win32"></a>
 ## Win32

+Build prerequisites:

+* Windows SDK 10.0.17763.0 or later (10.0.19041.0 is required for mesh shaders)
+* C++ build tools
+* Visual C++ ATL Support

-To generate build files for Windows desktop platform, use either CMake GUI or command line tool.
-For example, to generate [Visual Studio 2017](https://www.visualstudio.com/vs/community) 64-bit solution and project files in *build/Win64* folder, navigate to the engine's root folder and run the following command:
+Use either CMake GUI or command line tool to generate build files.
+For example, to generate [Visual Studio 2019](https://www.visualstudio.com/vs/community) 64-bit solution and project files in *build/Win64* folder, navigate to the engine's root folder and run the following command:

 ```
-cmake -S . -B ./build/Win64 -G "Visual Studio 15 2017" -A x64
+cmake -S . -B ./build/Win64 -G "Visual Studio 16 2019" -A x64
 ```

 You can generate Win32 solution that targets Win8.1 SDK using the following command:

 ```
-cmake -D CMAKE_SYSTEM_VERSION=8.1 -S . -B ./build/Win64_8.1 -G "Visual Studio 15 2017" -A x64
+cmake -D CMAKE_SYSTEM_VERSION=8.1 -S . -B ./build/Win64_8.1 -G "Visual Studio 16 2019" -A x64
 ```

-If you use MinGW, you can generate the make files using the command below (please be aware of some [known build issues](https://github.com/DiligentGraphics/DiligentEngine/issues/31)):
+If you use MinGW, you can generate the make files using the command below (note however that the functionalty will be limited and that MinGW is not a recommended way to build the engine):

 ```
-cmake -S . -B ./build/MinGW -G "MinGW Makefiles"
+cmake -S . -B ./build/MinGW -D CMAKE_BUILD_TYPE=Release -G "MinGW Makefiles"
 ```

-**WARNING!** In current implementation, full path to cmake build folder **must not contain white spaces**.
+:warning: In current implementation, full path to cmake build folder **must not contain white spaces**.

 To enable Vulkan validation layers, you will need to download [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and add environemt variable `VK_LAYER_PATH` that contains path to the *Bin* directory in VulkanSDK installation folder.

-Make sure that Visual C++ ATL Support is installed via Visual Studio Installer.

 Open *DiligentEngine.sln* file in *build/Win64* folder, select configuration and build the engine.
 Set the desired project as startup project (by default, GLTF Viewer will be selected) and run it.